Reasons to choose an appraisal from James Earp Appraisal Service

-Dispute your tax assessment
+Contest your tax assessment in Wake County

-Eliminate PMI to lower your mortgage payment
+PMI removal to lower a mortgage payment

-Order your appraisal from James Earp Appraisal Service todayOrder online
+Order an appraisal from James Earp Appraisal ServiceOrder today

-Settle a divorce with fewer hang-ups
+Settle a divorce with less stress

-Accurate and fair estate liquidation
+Fair and accurate estate liquidation

-Move to or from Wake County for work
+Relocate to or from Wake County for work

-We examine the difference in value items like an extra bathroom or a kitchen remodel can make on a daily basis.
-Getting a professional appraisal is a trusted way to determine what improvements will add value and what an appropriate sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time, because we're experts in knowing how long homes are one the market.
+We examine the difference in value items like an additional bathroom or a kitchen remodel can make on a daily basis.
+Seeking a professional appraisal is a trusted way to determine what improvements will add value and what an appropriate sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time, because we're experts in knowing how long homes are one the market.